 - Also kudos to M. Night Shyamalan, as the movie has not only delivered both critical and financial acclaim but some critics also felt that Split was M. Night revisiting his roots by going back to what made him an acclaimed director.
 Very much a Career Resurrection.

 - The movie has grossed almost 31 times its $9 million budget.
-It's by far the most profitable movie in 2017 when compared to its cost.
+It ended up the second most profitable movie of 2017 behind another Blumhouse production, Get Out.